Pathoschild/smapi-mod-dump/README.md

   category       | description
   -------------- | -----------
   abandoned      | Mods which are obsolete, or have been abandoned by their authors and probably won't be updated unofficially.
-These will likely never be updated again. broken in \*   | Mods which broke in a specific game version. okay           | Mods which work fine in the latest versions (and don't fit one of the next two categories). okay (Harmony) | Mods which work fine in the latest versions, and use Harmony to patch the game code.
+These will likely never be updated again. broken in \*   | Mods which broke in that game version. okay           | Mods which work fine in the latest versions (and don't fit one of the next two categories). okay (Harmony) | Mods which work fine in the latest versions, and use Harmony to patch the game code.
 Using many Harmony mods together often causes conflicts, so these are separate for testing. okay (special groups) | Mods which work fine in the latest version, but need to be tested separately from other mods.
 That include [Battle Royalley](https://www.nexusmods.com/stardewvalley/mods/3199) (which blocks other mods) and [Pong](https://www.nexusmods.com/stardewvalley/mods/1994) (which overrides the entire game).